 - You can assume CMO is an obligation of the banker.
-Normally when a banker provides a home loan to individual borrowers, it asks for the mortgage from the borrower.
-Mortgage means security provided by the borrower in case he does not honor the installments in time.
+Normally when a banker provides a home loan to individual borrowers, it asks for a mortgage from the borrower.
+Mortgage means security the borrower provides if he does not honor the installments in time.

-- Now the banker has many such mortgage-backed loans.
-The banker further wants to issue more loans, but it is short of funds.
+- Now banker has many such mortgage-backed loans.
+The banker wants to issue more loans but is short of funds.
 Here comes the role of the CMO.
 CMO investors are interested in funding the banker and receiving the interest and principal amount.
 In return for such investment, the banker provides bonds to the CMO investors.

-- CMO investors can be institutions with surplus funds, such as mutual funds, government agencies, insurance companies, hedge funds, bankers, and even the Central Bank of the country.
+- CMO investors can be institutions with surplus funds, such as mutual funds, government agencies, insurance companies, hedge funds, bankers, and even the country’s Central Bank.

 - Please do not get carried away with the complex wording of this concept.
 Let’s make it simple with the following chart:

 - As per the chart above, the banker has already provided the loan to the real estate owners.
 Each housing loan differs according to the risk profile and maturity levels.
-The banker clubs similar mortgages together for identification i.e. it pools the mortgages together.
+The banker clubs similar mortgages together for identification, i.e., it pools them together.
 These pooled mortgages are sold as investment securities to CMO investors.

 - CMO Investors will invest according to their risk appetite and requirement of funds.